F1 'monitoring' Ukraine-Russia situation

 - English teams should boycott St Petersburg Champions League final - Truss

-This has led to speculation that the Russian event in Sochi will be cancelled and replaced by one at Turkey's Istanbul Park.
+This has led to speculation that the race will be cancelled and replaced by one at Turkey's Istanbul Park.

 But F1 said this was a development issue with the website and "nothing deliberate".